Kensington and Richmond line of the LSWR: Quadrupling and electrification

 As the District Railway developed its "western branches" the shared LSWR section nearly a mile (1.6 km) long between Studland Road Junction and Turnham Green became saturated, carrying 148 trains daily.
 As electrification was going to be implemented sooner or later, the District approached the LSWR in 1900, requesting it to install a third track.
-This was turned down, and in 1902 the MDR asked to purchase it or lease it; this too was rejected, although a District Railway Act of that year authorised the MDR and LSWR to make agreements regarding electrification.
+This was turned down, and in 1902 the MDR asked to purchase it or lease it; this too was rejected, although the Metropolitan District Railway Act 1902 (2 Edw.
+7. c. ccxx) authorised the MDR and LSWR to make agreements regarding electrification.
 In desperation, and agreement was made on 23 July 1903, by which the MDR could run as many trains as it like so long as they did not interfere with LSWR or Metropolitan and Great Western traffic.
 Electrification of the Hammersmith–Richmond track by the LSWR, with the MDR paying interest on the capital, was covered by another agreement dated 4 December 1903.
 Part of the problem was the incompatibility of steam train signalling with a high frequency electric service.
-The lSWR agreed to provide signalling to enable the closest headways, but still using Sykes Lock and Block manual signalling.
-The MDR and LSWR reached an arrangement about the working of the MDR "western branches" traffic (routes west of Turnham Green) and the District withdrew the quadrupling proposal.
+The LSWR agreed to provide signalling to enable the closest headways, but still using Sykes Lock and Block manual signalling.
+The MDR and LSWR reached an arrangement about the working of the MDR "western branches" traffic (routes west of Turnham Green) and the District Railway withdrew the quadrupling proposal.